cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   server, as described in {{offline-phase}}, whereas the servers construct envelopes in {{JKX18}}.
 This change adds to the security of the protocol.
-  {{JKX18}} considered the case where the envelope was constructed by the server for reasons of compatibility with previous UC modeling.
-An upcoming paper analyzes the registration phase as specified in this document.
+  {{JKX18}} considered the case where the envelope was constructed by the server for reasons of compatibility with previous UC modeling. {{HJKW23}}
+  analyzes the registration phase as specified in this document.
 This change was made to support registration flows where the client chooses the password and wishes to keep it secret from the server, and it is compatible with the variant in {{JKX18}} that was originally analyzed.
 - Envelopes do not contain encrypted credentials.
 Instead, envelopes contain information used to derive client private key material for the AKE.
-This variant is also analyzed in the new paper referred to in the previous item.
   This change improves the assumption behind the protocol by getting rid of equivocality and random key robustness for the encryption function.
   The random-key robustness property defined in {{deps-symmetric}} is only